rohan-shan-tze/hacker-hangar/resources.md

 - **Professor Messer's Security+ videos** — [professormesser.com](https://www.professormesser.com)

-I try to understand the material and explain the concepts to myself and the readers of this blog but I do take inspiration from these fantastic resources
+I try to understand the material and explain the concepts in my own words but I do take inspiration from these great resources.